vtrlx/vim-octochrome/README.md

     :PluginInstall

-And add the following line to you .vimrc to enable octochrome:
+And add the following line to your .vimrc to enable octochrome:

     colorscheme octochrome